 Prayer as personal preparedness and fortification

 Prayer is the lifting up of mind and heart to God (Psalm 25:1, Lamentations 3:41).
 Every time you pray, you connect with God and give Him control over your life.
-You line yourself to His will.

 Since God won’t mess with the free will He has given you, prayer is an important step that you must take.
 Think of it as both consent in a marriage agreement and your signature on a business document.